 Global Footsteps is a charity based in Cheltenham UK.
 We work to raise awareness and understanding of sustainability as it relates to the environment, populations and natural resources of the world.
 We operate by providing and sharing information, supporting relevant projects and selling environmentally friendly products.

 Locally we run a “refills” shop, “Foodloose and Plastic Free” helping people to reduce their plastic waste by refilling their own containers with food and cleaning products.
+We also work with overseas partners the Aniga Womens’ Initiative in Kenya, supporting this self-help group with projects that help both the women and their environment.

 Together we can help the Aniga Women